Fan Chung: Extremal graph theory

 A basic question in extremal graph theory is to find unavoidable patterns and structures in graphs with given density or distribution.
 A complementary problem is to find a smallest graph which contains every member of a given family of graphs as subgraphs.
-In a series of work with Paul Erdős, Chung determined the sizes and structures of unavoidable graphs and hypergraphs.
+In a series of works with Paul Erdős, Chung determined the sizes and structures of unavoidable graphs and hypergraphs.
 With several coauthors, she also derived many elegant and surprising results on universal graphs.
 Her fundamental contributions in these areas of extremal graph theory have many applications in parallel computations.